 Defence practice areas and safety

-Activities may be restricted when they coincide with defence offshore training areas and restricted airspace.
+Activities may be restricted when they coincide with offshore Defence Restricted areas and restricted airspace.
 See notice to airmen and notice to mariners for current restrictions.
 You could be ordered to evacuate defence training areas at short notice.

 For more information contact email@example.com.